ptrpl4/GitBookWiki/apps-and-tools/message-brokers.md

 ![](../aaa-assets/message-brokers-3.png)

-* This message model is also known as “pub/sub”.
 * In this model, message queues have a one-to-many relationship with the message sender and receiver.
 Also, the sender is known as the publisher and the receiver is known as the subscribe.
 * According to this model, a sender publishes messages on a topic.
 These messages are distributed among all the consumers that have subscribed to the topic.
 * This model can be used for a system where data should be shared among several parties constantly.

-### advantages of using

-**Message delivery is guaranteed —** Even though the consumer was not active or offline the message will deliver when active.

-**System performance is increased with asynchronous processing —** Processes that take a long time can be processed separately and therefore the main thread of the application will not be affected.

-**Applications to communicate with each other, even if they are implemented in different programming languages —** (Ex: SOAP, REST API, IoT devices etc).

-### drawbacks of using

-**Learning curve —** There are several messaging brokers and design patterns you can use them with.
-You need to know the differences and which one to use.
-Not to mention the configuration process of setting up message brokers.

-**Debugging —** With system complexity, increased debugging can be hard.

-**Complexity —** Having a message broker definitely adds a whole new component to the system architecture.